 Information and knowledge are shared with people, not organizations.
 We all know that creating relationships is essential to business success; social networking connects people, who often establish relationships lasting a lifetime.

 Two-thirds of all Zappos employees are on Twitter, where they are encouraged to let their personalities shine through when connecting online with customers to offer tips on shoe care or respond to customer questions.
-Customers describe it to be like having their own ‘ersonal shopper’ at the company!
+Customers describe it as like having their own ‘personal shopper’ at the company!
 Such customer satisfaction can only drive return business.

 For 71 of its 75 years, Indium Corporation of America, developer, manufacturer and supplier of solders and thermal interface materials, acquired business through direct marketing and trade shows.
 Four years ago, the marketing director tapped an engineer on the shoulder and asked him to start blogging.
 Four years later, Indium has ten blogs and 15 bloggers, professional staff who cultivate relationships that have moved offline to ongoing business relationships.
-Made worldwide, these relationships have not only enhanced customer satisfaction and brand loyalty but employee satisfaction as well; employee bloggers feel empowered to interact with customers in new ways.
+Made worldwide, these relationships have enhanced customer satisfaction, brand loyalty, and employee satisfaction as well; employee bloggers feel empowered to interact with customers in new ways.

 By social networking, employees learn new things about their colleagues – personally and professionally.
 One employee was struck by insightful comments made online by a colleague, a man who appeared aloof during face-to-face meetings.
 This realization prompted the employee to interact more often with this colleague.
-Social networking opens up infinite possibilities and resources – not the least of which may be increased employee satisfaction.
+Social networking opens up infinite possibilities and resources – not the least of which may be increased employee satisfaction and engagement.

-Social networking also increases employee satisfaction on the job because employees feel more engaged in their work.
+Social networking increases employee satisfaction on the job leading to higher levels of engagement in the workplace.
 An $8-billion energy company was conducting a strategic analysis of factors influencing its industry.
 The usual practice was for the company to hire external consultants to work with its corporate officers.

 Facilitating Talent Management